OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/licensing/licensing.md

 ## Introduction ##

 Software developed for the State of Colorado has traditionally not been managed as open source projects.
-Software is often developed by consultants in order to "get the work done", including Excel spreadsheets and one-off deliverables.
 CDSS software tools have specific niche purposes and are generally not distributed as mass-market software.
 Consequently, a simple disclaimer has traditionally been attached to software.
 However, this simple approach is inadequate, especially for more significant software tools,